LefanTan/CMPUT404-assignment-css-hell/README.md

 You will skin 3 project gutenberg stories with custom CSS.

-- I wrapped all the license related content into a single div so I can style it as a group

 You will skin 2 versions of a possible professional homepage for your self with 2 versions of CSS.